vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 - periodically review the content and monitor for changes to the Applicable Rules.
 - ensure that Project Users are familiar with the End User Guidelines and comply with their provisions.
 The Customer is responsible for illegal actions committed using the User's Personal Account as for his own.
 - comply with other requirements and fulfill other obligations provided for by the Applicable Rules.

+4.5.
+The Company shall not be liable for the information security of the Customer's infrastructure designed using the Company's Services.

+4.6.
+The Services shall be provided to the Customer in accordance with the internationally accepted AS IS principle.
+This means that the Company shall not be held liable for the issues, errors, failures arising during the use of Services, including any issues connected with compatibility of the Services with any other software products, issues arising out of an ambiguous interpretation of the Services documentation, inconsistency between the results of use of the Services and the expectations of the Customer, etc.

+4.7.
+The Company shall not administer and support operating systems and other services created using the Platform Services, unless otherwise agreed upon by the Parties in a separate agreement.

 ## 5\.
 CONDITIONS AND ORDER OF USE OF THE PLATFORM BY THE USER